Caught Ovgard: Shark Contrast

-I recounted the story to my friend, Bob Zanengo, that evening and for once in my life, I felt I was at a loss for words.
-I was staying in Fort Lauderdale with Bob, and I'd been fishing Anglin's Pier just down the road from him that day.
-I struggled to describe the emotional attachment I have that at once makes me want to catch every shark I can, while making sure every one of them is treated with the respect due the best sportfish you can catch from shore.
+I recounted the story to my friend and Couchsurfing host, Bob Zanengo, that evening, and for once in my life, I felt I was at a loss for words.
+I was staying in Fort Lauderdale with Bob, and I'd been fishing Anglin's Pier just down the road from his home most of the day.
+I struggled to describe the emotional attachment I have that at once makes me want to catch every shark I can while making sure every one of them is treated with the respect due the best sportfish you can catch from shore.

 For as long as I can remember, I've been enamored with sharks.